Trump Demands Investigation Of Chuck Schumer, Vladimir Putin— ‘Total Hypocrite!’

 A post shared by Donald J. Trump (@realdonaldtrump) on

-President Trump has maintained his claim that he has had “zero” interaction with Russian officials about his campaign or presidency, according to a White House spokesperson, Deputy White House Press Secretary Sarah H. Sanders, who spoke to reporters aboard Air Force One.
+President Trump continued to insist that he has had “zero” interaction with Russian officials about his campaign or presidency, according to a White House spokesperson, Deputy White House Press Secretary Sarah H. Sanders, who spoke to reporters aboard Air Force One.

 “The president himself knows what his involvement was, and that’s zero, and I think he is the you know primary person that he’s be held responsible and he had no interaction.”